| |

 Algeria the population was around 4 million in 1800 AD, and

-remained so until 1936 when it increased by 2.2 million.
-In
+remained so until 1936 when it increased to 6.2 million.

 while the